 Hello!
-My name is Bill Caputo and I have a passion for learning about computing and using it to solve problems.
+My name is Bill Caputo and I have a passion for understanding computing, organizations, problem solving and people.

 If you value: